ScoreBoardMemories.com Ireland.. Irish Home of All Ireland Hall of Fame Online Gallery

 Tommy Murphy Of Laois - Known As The Boy Wonder Of 1930's Gaelic

 Graigecullen is on the western side of the large bustling town of Carlow and is only divided by the river Barrow which defines its county boundary lines.
 This boundary line made Tommy Murphy of the Graigecullen G.A.A. club, a famous Laois footballer, yet he was more central to football life in Carlow.

 Known as ‘The Boy Wonder’ of gaelic football, Tommy’s club, Graigecullen, were registered as a Carlow club in the early 20th century of G.A.A. affairs.
 However the clubs two years suspension in Carlow G.A.A. enabled Graigecullen resume their playing activities in Laois territory.

-He contested the 1948 general election for Laois-offaly as a clann na Poblachta candidate but failed to get elected.
+Off the field he contested the 1948 general election for Laois-offaly as a Clann na Poblachta candidate but failed to get elected.

 Tommy Murphy died in May 1985 and was buried in his native Graiguecullen.
 In 1999 the Gaelic Athletic Association honoured Tommy by naming him on the Gaelic Football "Team of the Millennium."

 He was further honoured in 2005 when the G.A.A. named the "Tommy Murphy Cup", a new football competition, in his honour.
 For many years Murphy worked as a land steward and later he was employed with the department of Post and Telegraphs.